Tea couldn’t possibly have any harmful chemicals or pesticides in it, right? I never, ever thought so, but I was… well… Wrong!

 (Source) Last updated 2015.

-So, now in 2017, have these companies made sure their teas are not compromised?
+So, now, have these companies made sure their teas are not compromised?
 There is really only one way to know, and that is to go to certified (meaning tested) organic tea.

 The following companies have excellent quality control reputations, and all tea bags are free of epichlorohydrin, as well as pesticides and artificial flavorings: